Keeping in Touch in South Korea

 In order to sign up for a contract or a prepaid phone, an expat will need their ARC and passport.
 Anyone who doesn’t speak Korean is advised to set up the terms of their agreement in Seoul, where employees are more likely to speak English.

-Landline phones are also inexpensive and very reliable.
+Landline phones are also inexpensive and reliable.
 If an expat wants to install one they should ask their landlord.
 They will likely need a proof of residence and their ARC.